bestia-dev/cargo_crev_web/README.md

 - cached results  - cached templates?
 - filtered by version, rating,... from cached
 - summary per author, because there will be a lot of duplicates
-- change css file name on every release to avoid cacheing I am already manipulating css names in the dynamic content because of the folders.
+- change css file name on every release to avoid caching I am already manipulating css names in the dynamic content because of the folders.

 ## References